josdejong/svelte-jsoneditor/README.md

 npm run format          # Automatically fix linting issues

 npm run release-dry-run # To run the build and see the change list without actually publishing npm run release         # Publish to npm (requires login).
-It will increase version number,
+It will increase the version number,
                         # update changelog, etc. Note that it will publish two npm packages:
                         # `svelte-jsoneditor` and `vanilla-jsoneditor`.
 ```